Abdul Razzaq (cricketer): Hand injury: No participation against Australia

-Razzaq picked up a hand injury just before the first ODI against Australia and missed the whole five match series and the only Twenty20 match.
+Abdul Razzaq picked up a hand injury just before the first ODI against Australia and missed the whole five match series and the only Twenty20 match.
 He was hit on the hand while batting during the practice sessions The series turned out to be a forgettable one of Pakistan as Mohammad Yousuf and Younis Khan received life bans (overturned 2 months later) for inflicting fighting in the team.
 Also Rana Naved-ul-Hasan was given a one-year ban along with Shoaib Malik being banned for a year all were overturned on appeal.
 Amid the fighting Pakistan lost the five match series 5–0 and the only Twenty20 match as well.

 Top all-round form (2010)

-With players like Younis Khan, Mohammad Yousuf and Shoaib Malik suffering from selection issues, it was Razzaq who took up the role of a senior player in the Pakistan cricket team.
+With players like Younis Khan, Mohammad Yousuf and Shoaib Malik suffering from selection issues, it was Abdul Razzaq who took up the role of a senior player in the Pakistan cricket team.
 He was selected in the squad for the 2010 ICC World Twenty20 and performed admirably with the bat scoring five sixes during the tournament.
 Pakistan crashed out of the tournament after losing to Australia in the semi-final.
-Razzaq then took part in the 2010 Asia Cup.
+Abdul Razzaq then took part in the 2010 Asia Cup.

-In July 2010, Razzaq played in the two T20Is against Australia as Pakistan won both matches comfortably.
+In July 2010, Abdul Razzaq played in the two T20Is against Australia as Pakistan won both matches comfortably.
 He wasn't selected for the Test series against Australia and England and next played in the September 2010 Twenty20 and ODI series against England.
 The Pakistan team had been surrounded by Spot-fixing allegations as the team lost both Twenty20 matches due to low morale.
-Razzaq missed the first two ODI's against England because of a back-strain as Pakistan lost both matches.
-He returned to the third ODI and scored 31 runs in a fruitful partnership with Shahid Afridi before Afridi was run out and Razzaq was subsequently caught in the deep square leg as Pakistan were bowled out for 241.
-England opened the innings strongly before Umar Gul removed six batsmen and Razzaq took two wickets to seal a 23-run victory for Pakistan.
+Abdul Razzaq missed the first two ODI's against England because of a back-strain as Pakistan lost both matches.
+He returned to the third ODI and scored 31 runs in a fruitful partnership with Shahid Afridi before Afridi was run out and Abdul Razzaq was subsequently caught in the deep square leg as Pakistan were bowled out for 241.
+England opened the innings strongly before Umar Gul removed six batsmen and Abdul Razzaq took two wickets to seal a 23-run victory for Pakistan.

-Razzaq's lower order destruction also became helpful for his domestic team the Lahore Lions as he scored 138 runs from his four innings including a superb 73* in the final to help guide his team to victory in the 2010-11 Faysal Bank Twenty-20 Cup.
+Abdul Razzaq's lower order destruction also became helpful for his domestic team the Lahore Lions as he scored 138 runs from his four innings including a superb 73* in the final to help guide his team to victory in the 2010–11 Faysal Bank Twenty-20 Cup.

-On 31 October 2010, in the second One Day International against South Africa, Razzaq played a match-winning innings of 109* off 72 balls at a strike rate of 151.38, his third One Day International century.
+On 31 October 2010, in the second One Day International against South Africa, Abdul Razzaq played a match-winning innings of 109* off 72 balls at a strike rate of 151.38, his third One Day International century.
 The innings which contained seven fours and ten sixes saw Pakistan to a one-wicket win with one ball remaining and level the 5-match series 1–1.